IkeyBenz/Core-Git-Branching/Script.md

 After his typical breakfast of toast and an egge he left for school.
 Normally George would have walked down Bleaker streat, but today there was construction and he decided to take Flanders behind the zoo.

+AND THEN THE ZOOKEEPER STARTED SLEEP WALKING AND HE TRIED TO EAT THE UNICORN KING!
+The unicorn king was not having it.
+He demanded that the zookeeper be jailed and fed to the rabbits.

 Being on time was not one of George’s specialities today would prove to be no different.
 As he mooved slowly.
 As he walked behind the zoo he could see the trees and thick floiage growing above the heavy stone wall that ran behind the zoo; and hear the sounds of animals in the distance.